hoomanist/gupm/README.md

 gupm setup
 ```

-### usage
+### Usage

-for install a package
+To install a package
 ```
 gupm install pkgname
 ```
-for remove a package
+To remove a package
 ```
 gupm remove pkgname
 ```
-for upgrade a specific package
+To upgrade a specific package
 ```
 gupm up pkgname
 ```